Larmor precession in strongly correlated itinerant electron systems: Results

-Using DMFT, we can calculate both the susceptibility defined above and single-particle properties such as the spectral function $A^\sigma(E,\mathbf{k})$ and the average density and magnetization, $\av{N}$ and $\av{S^z}$, which are shown in Fig.~\ref{fig:hubbardzeeman}.
+Using DMFT, we can calculate both the susceptibility defined above and single-particle properties such as the spectral function $A^\sigma(E,\mathbf{k})$ and the average density and magnetization, $\av{N}$ and $\av{S^z}$, which are shown in Fig.~\ref{fig:hubbardzeeman}\textbf{b}.
 The DMFT calculations take into account (dynamical) correlation effects such as finite electronic lifetimes, bandwidth renormalization and spectral weight transfer, as well as the associated vertex corrections to the susceptibility.
-These vertex corrections are needed to satisfy the Ward identities (see Methods).
+These vertex corrections are needed to satisfy the Ward identities, an exact relation between single-particle and two-particle properties.
+Only approximations that satisfy the Ward identities are guaranteed to find the undamped Larmor precession at the correct frequency~\cite{Hafermann14,Krien17,KrienThesis} (see Methods).
+Essentially, the Ward identities lead to a precise cancellation of self-energy effects and vertex corrections for the Larmor precession.
 We compare the resulting susceptibility to the Random Phase Approximation (RPA).
 Via the Ward identities, the RPA corresponds to taking into account only static Hartree shifts in the band structure, and it is therefore only applicable to weakly correlated systems.

-\emph{Moderate correlation} The electron-electron interaction $U$ leads to a finite quasiparticle lifetime for electrons away from the Fermi level, as is visible in the band broadening in Fig.~\ref{fig:susc+spec:4}.
-Furthermore, there is a Stoner enhancement of the magnetic field, which would be given by $B_\text{eff}=B+2U\av{S^z}$ in the Hartree approximation.
+\emph{Moderate correlation} The electron-electron interaction $U$ leads to a finite quasiparticle lifetime for electrons away from the Fermi level, as is visible in the band broadening in Fig.~\ref{fig:susc+spec:4}\textbf{a,b}.
+Furthermore, there is a Stoner enhancement of the magnetic field (Fig.~\ref{fig:hubbardzeeman}\textbf{c}), which would be given by $B_\text{eff}=B+2U\av{S^z}$ in the Hartree approximation.
 In fact, this static Hartree mean field overestimates the Stoner enhancement.
 A minority electron can be on a site precisely at the times when there is no majority electron there.
-The inclusion of these dynamical correlations reduces the spin polarization $\langle S^z \rangle$, as is visible in Fig.~\ref{fig:hubbardzeeman}.
+The inclusion of these dynamical correlations reduces the spin polarization $\langle S^z \rangle$, as is visible in Fig.~\ref{fig:hubbardzeeman}\textbf{b}.
 This is a clear sign of the importance of dynamical correlations even at moderate interaction strengths.
-Finally, we note the spectral weight transfer away from the main minority spin band, visible in the spectral function $A^\dn(E,\mathbf{k})$ in Fig.~\ref{fig:susc+spec:4}.
+Finally, we note the spectral weight transfer away from the main minority spin band, visible in the spectral function $A^\dn(E,\mathbf{k})$ in Fig.~\ref{fig:susc+spec:4}\textbf{a,b}.

-Looking at $\chi(\omega,\mathbf{q})$, the spin excitation at the $\Gamma$-point (i.e., $\mathbf{q} = \mathbf{0}$) is fixed at the \emph{bare} Larmor frequency $\omega_L(\mathbf{0}) = B=2$, as required by the Heisenberg equation of motion, see Fig.~\ref{fig:susc+spec:4}.
-This exact property is guaranteed by DMFT's Ward identities, which lead to a precise cancellation of self-energy effects and vertex corrections.